Last updated on February 1, 2023

 Monastery Swiftspear

 Where do I start with Monastery Swiftspear?
 It’s one of the most iconic cards in all the formats it’s touched.
 From Standard to Modern and even Legacy, Swiftspear has sent tons of players packing as it’s been a powerhouse since it was introduced.
-The fact that it’s very cheap and has haste makes it a treat that gets very scary in multiples, and it’s a signature in every burn deck where it can be played.
+The fact that it’s very cheap and has haste makes it a treat that gets very scary in multiples, and it’s a signature in every burn deck where it can be played, including Pauper

 Shu Yun, the Silent Tempest